Mariah Carey videography

 In December 2016, Carey starred in her first docu-series, Mariah's World which premiered on the E! cable network.
 The show followed Carey's Sweet Sweet Fantasy Tour around Europe and her then-plans to get married.
 The series struggled with ratings, but tended to be well received by some critics including Varietys Sonia Saraiya, who praised the show's "surprising sense of humor and humility".
 The show was cancelled after one season.
-Carey has also reinvented her image as the "de facto Christmas-time hostess" with multiple Christmas films and specials including a Hallmark Channel special, A Christmas Melody (2015) in which she starred in and directed, along with an Apple TV+ special, Mariah Carey's Magical Christmas Special (2020) in which she starred in and executive produced.
-In 2015, Carey performed several of her Christmas songs on Mariah Carey's Merriest Christmas, a Hallmark musical event promoting A Christmas Melody.
+Carey has also reinvented her image as the "de facto Christmas-time hostess" with multiple Christmas films and specials including two Hallmark Channel specials and two Apple TV+ specials including A Christmas Melody (2015) and Mariah Carey's Magical Christmas Special (2020); the former being Carey's directorial debut.

 Carey has also lent her voice to many animated films, most notably The Star (2017) and The Lego Batman Movie (2017).
 She has also made cameo appearances in numerous films, her first being in Death of a Dynasty (2003) and later on in Girls Trip (2017) among several others.
-Carey has also recorded theme music for different films and TV shows.
-One of these songs was in 1998, when Carey and Whitney Houston recorded "When You Believe", from The Prince of Egypt soundtrack.
+Carey has also recorded theme music for different films and TV shows such as "When You Believe", from The Prince of Egypt soundtrack in 1998, with Whitney Houston.
 In 2013, Carey performed "Almost Home", the theme song from the film Oz the Great and Powerful.
 In 2018, Carey stated in an interview that she did not like the song and that "it didn’t feel like [her] at all".
 In 2019, Carey also wrote and performed the theme song for the TV show, Mixed-ish entitled "In the Mix".
 Carey stated that "As a biracial woman in the entertainment industry, there was no way [she] did not want to be a part of mixed-ish".
 Some other songs Carey has performed for movies include "Right to Dream" (from Tennessee), "Infamous" (from Empire) and "The Star" (from the film of the same name).
 The latter was nominated for the Best Original Song at the 75th Golden Globe Awards.